MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 ## <a id="offlinetroubleshooting"></a>Resolution 2: Repair the VM offline

 > [!NOTE]
-> - If the VM serial console access isn't available and the Waagent isn't ready, use this resolution.
+> - If the VM serial console access isn't available and the waagent isn't ready, use this resolution.
-> - In Ubuntu systems, the _/var/run/sshd_ directory runs in memory.
+> - In Ubuntu, the _/var/run/sshd_ directory runs in memory.
 Restarting the VM will also fix the issue.
 Therefore, the offline troubleshooting in Ubuntu VMs isn't necessary.

 Here are two methods to repair the VM offline: